Other University Symbols

 Anniversary Tags

-An anniversary tag may used as a graphic accent on most University marketing communications to celebrate the milestone.
+An approved anniversary tag may be used as a graphic accent on most University marketing communications to celebrate an entity’s anniversary milestone.
+Please note the following guidelines for creating and using anniversary tags:

 • Duration for use is limited.
 Remove the tag from circulation at the end of the anniversary year.